 I decided to start a relationship with God at Denny's.
 At the end of the booklet there was a prayer I could use.
 Gary said, "You don't even have to say it out loud."
 And I said, "Well, I kind of want to.
 Do you mind?"

 So I prayed out loud sitting across from Gary at the Denny's restaurant.

 My purpose now is to help others in all areas of life: spiritually, emotionally, economically and physically.
 First and foremost, that means establishing a relationship with God.

 Eric Wilkes is a 24-year-old vice president for Lightyear Alliance.
 The Indiana native has been meeting at Denny's every other week with Gary Kirschman for six months.
-Gary works with Priority Associates, a Campus Crusade ministry to business professionals.
+Gary works with Cru's city ministry.